Skip to main content

 “Us?”
 Ladli Begum asked in fear.
 Shahryar nodded.
 That night, he set out with a few trusted men and opened the royal treasury.
 He took out as much wealth as he could and shifted some of the weaponry into his harem as well.
 But everything didn’t go unnoticed.

-“Listen, Ladli Begum, I am as much the rightful heir to the throne as Shah Jahan no matter what you think.”
-He spoke irked.
+“Listen, Ladli Begum, I am as much the rightful heir to the throne as Shah Jahan, no matter what you think.”
+He spoke with irritation.
 Ladli Begum dropped the bundle of clothes on the floor.

 “You know exactly what I mean.”